Much more than a water tank – the Hiekkaharju water tower project has a positive impact on the entire area

 The first alliance project in Finland, the Lielahti–Kokemäki railway project, was completed in 2015.
 Since then, alliances have been utilised successfully in several different projects, such as the Suomenlinna tunnel project and the Tampere Rantaväylä tunnel.
 In short, the alliance model means that the project parties – the customer and service providers – create a joint organisation, contract and objectives and work towards a common goal, sharing all risks and advantages.

 “There are rarely any arguments in alliance projects.
 I don’t know of any cases in which problems occurring in an alliance would have been taken to court.
-People working in the construction industry are fed up with conflicts and, consequently, it is easy to recruit people into alliance projects that do not involve any juxtaposition,” writes Jarkko Salmenoja, Head of Division, Traffic infrastructure at YIT, in his blog, summarising the spirit of alliances.
+People working in the construction industry are fed up with conflicts and, consequently, it is easy to recruit people into alliance projects that do not involve any juxtaposition,” says Aleksi Laine, Head of Division, Traffic infrastructure at YIT.

 In addition to a great team spirit, alliances are a fruitful platform for innovations that are easily created in the thousands in projects.
 Despite its many advantages, the alliance model is not suitable for every project: alliances are utilised in large-scale and complex projects with many interfaces and uncertainty factors.